bagistoplus/visual/docs/building-theme/adding-sections/integrating-editor.md

 @end_visual_design_mode
 ```

-`@visual_design_mode` ensure that this code is only inject when the section is rendered in the editor live preview
+`@visual_design_mode` ensure that this code is only injected when the section is rendered in the editor live preview

 If you are using `Alpine.js` or `Livewire`, your state will automatically persist between updates—no additional setup is needed.
 However, if you rely on vanilla JS or third-party libraries, you should reinitialize them after every update.